kelasol/advanced-git/myNotes/1-git-foundations.md

 ### Why Can't We "Change" Commits?
 - If you can change any data about the commit, the commit will have a new SHA1 hash.
 - Even if the files don't change, the created date will.
 - A great incidental security feature, because tampering with commit history would be very obvious.
-It will be exactly that same as when it was commited.
+It's also helpful for us as devs because we can expect exactly the same data as when it was commited.

 ### References - Pointers to Commits
 **References are just pointers to commits**